 3. Chop the onions into small cubes.

-4. Heat oil in a saucepan and add cumin seeds.
+4. Heat oil ( 4 squirts for SW)in a saucepan and add cumin seeds.
 Allow the cumin seeds to go brown.

 5. Add diced onions to the oil and stir.
 Now add the grated ginger and garlic paste.
 Stir them again.